Menu

 • FREE if you are a local and active member of the Southern Lakes Branch

-• $10 for National NZDA members
+• $10 per person per night for National NZDA members

-• $25 for non members
+• $25 per person per night for non members

-• $50 key deposit.
+PLUS a $50 refundable key deposit.

-Booking the Hut
+Booking the Huts

-If you are hunting or fishing, it is your responsibility to obtain the correct permits.
-We recommend you check weather and track conditions.
+We also recommend you check the weather and the track conditions.
 The Department of Conservation website or local office in Queenstown or Te Anau are the best for track updates as they maintain and monitor these.

 Key Collection